thevillagehacker/urlscrapper/README.md

 cd urlscrapy
 go build
 ```
-**bd1** binary will be created and Move the binary to the required folder and add the path to the environment variables.
+**urlscrapy** binary will be created and Move the binary to the required folder and add the path to the environment variables.

 ## Usage
 `go run urlscrapy.go -u https://example.com`